-- The distribution of ΔE{tag} has been subtracted of the background by considering the contribution of beam related background and pileup; the shape on the beam background is inferred from no-target data while the shape of the background from pileup is predicted by simulation.
-The normalization of both of them will be obtained from a fit to the data; - The yield of annihilation events will be obtained from the distribution if the difference in phi between a photon and the direction expected from the other photon; the background contamination is easily subtracted since it is flat under the signal peak; - a correction of the position of ECAL in the PADME reference frame, where the z axis is defined as matching the direction of the incoming beam, will be applied leading to a distribution of the annihilation candidates symmetric in the calorimeter, after correction for the local inefficiencies.
+- The overall rate of background photon candidates will be reduced by applying a preselection of photons according to shape parameters for the clusters discriminating signal photons form background; - The distribution of ΔE{tag} has been subtracted of the background by considering the contribution of beam related background and pileup; the shape on the beam background is inferred from no-target data while the shape of the background from pileup is predicted by simulation.
+The normalization of both of them will be obtained from a fit to the data; - The yield of annihilation events will be obtained from the distribution if the difference in phi between a photon and the direction expected from the other photon; the background contamination is easily subtracted since it is flat under the signal peak;

+• a correction of the position of ECAL in the PADME reference frame, where the z axis is defined as matching the direction of the incoming beam, will be applied leading to a distribution of the annihilation candidates symmetric in the calorimeter, after correction for the local inefficiencies.
 This will be determined using survey measurements and further corrections derived from data.

-1.9 $e^+e^- \rightarrow \gamma\gamma(\gamma)$ cross section measurement
+1.9 $e^+e^- o \gamma\gamma(\gamma)$ cross section measurement

-5 1.9.1 Pre-selection
+1.9.1 Pre-selection